-The roundtable was conducted under the Chatham House Rule, and chaired by Manu Bhaskaran, Adjunct Senior Research Fellow at IPS.
-The complete proceedings from the 28th SER will be documented in an IPS publication and released at a later date.
+The roundtable was chaired by Manu Bhaskaran, Adjunct Senior Research Fellow at IPS, and conducted under Chatham House Rule.
+The proceedings of the 28th SER will be documented in an IPS publication and released at a later date.
 A brief summary of the issues discussed is presented here.

-Macroeconomic Overview: Positive Predictions for Singapore's Growth Remain on Track
+Macroeconomic overview: Positive predictions for Singapore's growth remain on track

 Global growth and investment have persisted on an upward trajectory since Q1 2017.
-G3 economies show positive signs in indicators such as employment, although wage growth continues to be slow.
+G3 economies (US, Japan and the EU) show positive signs in indicators such as employment, although wage growth continues to be slow.

-Asia itself is experiencing stronger positive growth than elsewhere.
-Recent GDP growth in the ASEAN 4 has also been matched by a less sharp increase in credit, which bodes well for the region.
+Asia is experiencing stronger positive growth than elsewhere.
+Recent GDP growth in the ASEAN 4 (Indonesia, Malaysia, Philippines, and Thailand) has also been matched by a smaller increase in credit, which bodes well for the region.

 Singapore's economic outlook has improved since the last review in the 27th SER.
-GDP as of Q3 2017is growing at a faster pace as compared to the early months of 2017, and is expected to exceed 3% this year.
+GDP as of Q3 2017 is growing at a faster pace as compared to the early months of 2017, and is expected to exceed 3 per cent this year.
 There has been growth in sectors such as services, information communications and retail, while construction, marine engineering and offshore engineering remain weak.

-The labour market has improved, although still showing signs of significant slack.
-Overall, the Monetary Authority of Singapore (MAS) Labour Market Pressure Indicator has risen, after 11 consecutive quarters of worsening.
-Resident wage growth was however noted to be still under the 10-year rolling average.
+The labour market has improved, although it is still showing signs of significant slack.
+The Monetary Authority of Singapore (MAS) Labour Market Pressure Indicator has risen, after 11 consecutive quarters of decline.
+Resident wage growth was, however, noted to be still under the 10-year rolling average.

-Inflation remains low, with the MAS' CPI All Items and Core Inflation registering at 1.5% and 0.4% respectively, including the 30% hike in water tariffs.
+Inflation remains low, with the MAS' Consumer Price Index (CPI) All Items and Core Inflation registering 1.5 per cent and 0.4 per cent respectively, including the 30 per cent hike in water tariffs.
 In light of the aforementioned economic performance indicators, MAS will maintain a neutral monetary policy stance.